 The seams between neighboring parts not only provided dimensional tolerance between incompatible geometries, but they also became opportunities in and of themselves.
 Seams were activated as either enclosed space to be shared by adjacent programs and foster new associations of use, or left as branching voids to help circulate light and air.
 Though unexpected, the result was one of greater programmatic coordination and connection to the site and natural resources, a necessity when building an off-grid house.

-Though the process was non-linear and the cataloguing of form was restarted when necessary, we reached a point, a function of time and project scale, at which we began to evaluate the formal versions according to their potential for architecture.
-Of course, the basis for evaluation and selection of versions requires considerable attention.
-When designing an off-grid house, as our project required, the programmatic and spatial requirements have an additional layer of complexity.
-To graphically represent these requirements, we developed a program index: a diagrammatic description of information that predicates the organization of the program and its relationship to the context, including views, circulation, use, adjacency and the application of environmental control systems.
+Though the process was non-linear and the cataloguing of form was restarted when necessary, we reached a point, a function of time and project scale, at which we began to evaluate the digital models according to their potential for architecture.
+Of course, the basis for evaluation and selection of form requires considerable attention.
+When designing an off-grid house, as this project required, the programmatic and spatial requirements have an additional layer of complexity.
+To graphically represent these requirements, we developed a program narrative: a diagrammatic description of information that predicates the organization of the program and its relationship to the context, including views, circulation, use, adjacency and the application of environmental control systems.
 This information was embedded through a set of illustrated codes.
 By changing the shape, scale, color, line type and line weight of each code, we could identify the type and amount of impact it had on a particular space.
 Ultimately, the program index became a map for how we began to evaluate and test the extensive catalog of forms that we produced at the start of the process.
 The forms that were both spatially provocative and best matched the needs identified in the codified index were actuated in the final house design.
 Requirements that were seemingly incompatible were matched with equally complex models, capable of handling multiple needs simultaneously.
-What started as a willful exploration of formal and spatial models subsisting in a state of limbo, became a realized set of integrated units indispensable to the project.
+What started as a willful exploration of formal and spatial models subsisting in a state of limbo, became a realized set of integrated units indispensible to the project.